markjprice/cs10dotnet6/errata.md

 ## Page 162 - Creating a class library that needs testing

-In Step 1, I instruct the reader to "Use your preferred coding tool to add a new Class Library to the Chapter04 workspace/solution named CalculatorLib.
-The dotnet new template is named classlib."

 At this point, readers have created at least a dozen new console app projects and added them to a Visual Studio Code workspace or Visual Studio 2022 solution.
 For example, to create the previous project I said, "Use your preferred coding tool to add a new Console Application to the Chapter04 workspace/solution named Instrumenting."

+In Step 1, I tell the reader to "Use your preferred coding tool to add a new Class Library to the Chapter04 workspace/solution named CalculatorLib.
+The dotnet new template is named classlib."

 The only difference when creating a Class Library/classlib is to select a different project template.
 The rest of the steps are exactly the same as creating a Console App/console project.
 Remember that you can refer to Chapter 1 for step-by-step instructions.